subject-f/nfgt-client/README.md

 Finally, the `metadata` is all metadata related to the record, and is up to the caller to define.
 Generally, one should expect an image source and owner information such as name and display picture.

-Nodes will expect the last line for a given `asset_id` to be the current record.
+The latest commit on a given interaction chain (ie. branch) will be considered the latest transaction, thus that `owner_id` is the owner of the asset.
 ## Beacon Chain

 The beacon chain is the synchronization mechanism between nodes; it is the centralized broker that coordinates distributed state.
 This differs from traditional cryptocurrencies that use a gossip protocol to communicate.

 The chain itself is a git repo hosted on GitHub that creates a new branch for each interaction chain.

-An interaction chain is a node-specific commit chain that refers to a specific resource.
+An interaction chain is a branch that refers to a specific resource.

 ### Interaction Chains